 System Summary Device SKU The SKU is often used to identify device model number and region.
 Firmware Version The version of the firmware currently installed.
 Firmware Checksum The checksum of the firmware running in the access point.
+Hardware Version The version of the hardware.
 Local MAC Address The MAC (physical) address of the wireless access point.
 Serial Number The serial number of the device.
 Host Name The host name assigned to the access point.
 System Up Time How long the system has been running since the last restart or reboot.
 System Time The current date and time.
 Power Source The power source of the access point.
 It can be Power over Ethernet (PoE) or Power Adapter.
-When two power sources are plugged in, Power Adaptor will be displayed.
+When two power sources are plugged in, PoE will be displayed.
 Buttons Refresh Click to update the data on the screen.